pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/README.md

 # E-Commerce Framework

 ## Why Pimcore E-Commerce Framework
-The e-commerce environment has fundamentally changed and e-commerce projects often face new challenges like these:
+The e-commerce environment has fundamentally changed and e-commerce projects often face new challenges like:
- - complex product structures
-   - lots of data attributes
-   - complex product relations
-   - configurable product systems
-   - different sources for products
+ - **complex product structures:** lots of data attributes, complex product relations, configurable product systems, different sources for products
- - complex pricing structures
-   - product dependent price sources
-   - tier pricing
-   - pricing matrices
-   - individual pricing rules
-   - integration of remote pricing services
+ - **complex pricing structures:** product dependent price sources, tier pricing, pricing matrices, individual pricing rules, integration of remote pricing services
- - complex availability calculations
+ - **complex availability calculations**
- - thousands customer groups with
-   - customer group specific prices
-   - customer group specific assortments
+ - **thousands customer groups with:** customer group specific prices, customer group specific assortments
- - individual checkouts
-   - individual integration of backend systems
-   - integration of multi-channel processes into checkout workflow
+ - **individual checkouts:** individual integration of backend systems, integration of multi-channel processes into checkout workflow
- - individual design
- - highly agile projects with changing requirements
-   - 'fail fast'
+ - **individual design**
-   - fast changing environments and requirements
+ - **highly agile projects with changing requirements:** 'fail fast', fast changing environments and requirements
  - etc.

-We think for these challenges a default shop system that pops out of a box, that has a fixed product data model and workflows and a template based frontend and needs to be connected and integrated with other systems via interfaces is not the tool to go for.
+We think for these challenges a default shop system that pops out of a box, that has a fixed product data model, fixed workflows, a template based frontend and needs to be connected and integrated with other systems via interfaces is not the tool to go for.

 We think for these challenges you need...
-- a framework for developers to build outstanding e-commerce solutions for customers
+- a **framework for developers** to build **outstanding e-commerce solutions for customers**,
-- with a native integration into Pimcore
+- with a native integration into Pimcore,
 - with a component based architecture
 - and a strict separation between backend functionality and frontend presentation.

 That is the idea behind the E-Commerce Framework of Pimcore.
-Like Pimcore it self it is not a ready made system, it is a set of tools and functionality to help building e-commerce applications really fast and flexible.
+Like Pimcore itself, it is not a ready made system, it is a set of tools and functionality to help building e-commerce applications really fast and flexible.